nu11secur1ty/WSS/README.md

 - - *Google Dorks*

 ## WARNING!
-Every malicious action from your side is your responsibility!
+Every malicious action from your side will be your responsibility!

 ```
 index of" inurl:wp-content/                      7,370,000 results